aws/aws-eks-best-practices/content/security/docs/image.md

 ### Create a set of curated images

 Rather than allowing developers to create their own images, consider creating a set of vetted images for the different application stacks in your organization.
 By doing so, developers can forego learning how to compose Dockerfiles and concentrate on writing code.
 As changes are merged into Master, a CI/CD pipeline can automatically compile the asset, store it in an artifact repository and copy the artifact into the appropriate image before pushing it to a Docker registry like ECR.
 At the very least you should create a set of base images from which developers to create their own Dockerfiles.
-Ideally, you want to avoid pulling images from Dockerhub because 1/ you don't always know what is in the image and 2/ about [a fifth](https://www.kennasecurity.com/blog/one-fifth-of-the-most-used-docker-containers-have-at-least-one-critical-vulnerability/) of the top 1000 images have vulnerabilities.
+Ideally, you want to avoid pulling images from Docker hub because 1/ you don't always know what is in the image and 2/ about [a fifth](https://www.kennasecurity.com/blog/one-fifth-of-the-most-used-docker-containers-have-at-least-one-critical-vulnerability/) of the top 1000 images have vulnerabilities.
 A list of those images and their vulnerabilities can be found [here](https://vulnerablecontainers.org/).

 ### Add the USER directive to your Dockerfiles to run as a non-root user